Irish National War Memorial Gardens: Design

-Designed by the great memorialist Sir Edwin Lutyens who had already landscaped designed several sites in Ireland and around Europe, it is outstanding among the many war memorials he created throughout the world.
+Designed by the memorialist Sir Edwin Lutyens who had already designed several sites in Ireland and around Europe, it is one of the many war memorials he created throughout the world.
 He found it a glorious site.
 The sunken Garden of Remembrance surrounds a Stone of Remembrance of Irish granite symbolising an altar, which weighs seven and a half tons.
 The dimensions of this are identical to First World War memorials found throughout the world, and is aligned with the Great Cross and Central Avenue.
 Opposite to the Phoenix Park obelisk, it lies about three kilometres from the centre of Dublin, on grounds which gradually slope upwards towards Kilmainham Hill.
 Old chronicles describe Kilmainham Hill as the camping place of Brian Boru and his army prior to the last decisive Battle of Clontarf on 23 April 1014.
 The memorial was amongst the last to be erected to the memory of those who sacrificed their lives in World War I (Canada's National War Memorial was opened in 1939), and is "the symbol of Remembrance in memory of a Nation's sacrifice".
-The elaborate layout includes a central sunken rose garden composed by a committee of eminent horticulturalists, various terraces, pergolas, lawns and avenues lined with impressive parkland trees, and two pairs of book rooms in granite, representing the four provinces of Ireland, and containing illuminated volumes recording the names of all the dead.
+The layout includes a central sunken rose garden composed by a committee of horticulturalists, various terraces, pergolas, lawns and avenues lined with parkland trees, and two pairs of book rooms in granite, representing the four provinces of Ireland, and containing illuminated volumes recording the names of all the dead.

 At the north of the gardens overlooking the River Liffey stands a domed temple.
 This also marks the beginning of the avenue leading gently upwards to the steps containing the Stone of Remembrance.
 On the floor of the temple is an extract from the "War Sonnett II: Safety" by Rupert Brooke: